xsmorris/caption-audio-device/README.md

 ## Description

 This project is a Live Captions Transcriber that uses speech recognition to provide real-time captions for audio input.
 It displays the captions in a graphical user interface and saves the transcript to a file.
+The transcription is powered by Amazon Transcribe, you will need to have an AWS account to use this.
+You should have your credentials set up to use the AWS CLI or environment variables configured to access it.
+Minimal configuration is required.

 ## Features